 From 2009-2012 he served as dramaturg at Zurich Opera House where he worked, among others, with Achim Freyer (Moses and Aron), Harry Kupfer (Die Meistersinger von Nürnberg), Damiano Michieletto, David Pountney and Moshe Leiser/Patrice Caurier (Rossini’s Otello, among others).
 At the Salzburg Festival, he worked again with Leiser/Caurier and Cecilia Bartoli for Giulio Cesare in Egitto (2012) and Norma (2013); in 2014 he was the dramaturg of the world premiere of Marc-André Dalbavie’s Charlotte Salomon in Salzburg, staged by Luc Bondy.

-He has been working regularly with Robert Wilson since 2010 (Norma in Zurich): Verdi’s Macbeth in São Paulo and at Teatro Comunale di Bologna (2012), Adam’s Passion with music by Arvo Pärt in Tallinn (2014), La traviata in Linz and Perm, a new version of Sophocles’ Oedipus at the Ancient Roman Theatre in Pompei, the Teatro Olimpico in Vicenza (both in 2018) and the Festival of Epidauros, Greece (2019), and, most recently, Verdi’s Otello with the Berlin Philharmonic Orchestra at the Easter Festival of Baden-Baden (2019).
+He has been working regularly with Robert Wilson since 2010 (Norma in Zurich): Verdi’s Macbeth in São Paulo and at Teatro Comunale di Bologna (2012), Adam’s Passion with music by Arvo Pärt in Tallinn (2014), La traviata in Linz and Perm, a new version of Sophocles’ Oedipus at the Ancient Roman Theatre in Pompei, the Teatro Olimpico in Vicenza (both in 2018) and the Festival of Epidauros, Greece (2019), Verdi’s Otello with the Berliner Philharmoniker at the Osterfestspiele Baden-Baden (2019), Händels Messiah in the Mozart version at the Salzburger Mozartwoche (2020) as well as in Paris and Geneva, Bach 6 solo at the Festival d'automne in Paris (2021) and most recently Dorian after Oscar Wilde at the Düsseldorf Schauspielhaus (2022).

 Engagements in Bayreuth